matthewkmayer/matthewkmayer.github.io/blag/content/post/repos-for-being-hired.md

 title = "Repos for getting hired"
 +++

+I'm often involved in hiring.
+When GitHub links are on a resume, I look at pinned repos and source repos.
 Here's a checklist of important items to have in a GitHub public repository to catch the eye of reviewers.
-Or at least my eye when hiring, and I'll say why it's important!
+Or at least my eye when hiring, and why it's important.

 <!--more-->